 We’ve rounded up a fantastic list of 30 EKKA alternatives you can do this EKKA public holiday!
 Click on the links for further details for things to do on the Brisbane EKKA public holiday and feel free to share your own ideas in the comments below.

-The EKKA public holiday is usually celebrated on the middle Wednesday of the 10 day show.
-Here is a list of which dates the EKKA is celebrated on in each region in greater Brisbane:
+The EKKA public holiday is usually celebrated on the middle Wednesday of the 10-day show.
+Here is a list of which dates the EKKA is celebrated in each region in Greater Brisbane:

 Things to do on the EKKA public holiday Brisbane

 Indoor things to do on EKKA public holiday Brisbane

 Visit the Imaginarium at Redcliffe Museum and explore life under the sea – without getting wet at What Lurks Below!